Hallelujah78/crossword-app/NOTES.md

 ## Notes you make during development go here

+## Assumptions

+- the grid is a square - 13x13, 15x15, 17x17, etc
+  - grids with an even number of rows and columns are not uncommon but this saves me potentially having to add a bunch of logic

 ## Why This Project?

 - I was in the middle of creating a Wordle clone, and so a crossword seems like an obvious next project
 - It occurred to me that I can use AI to generate the clues
   - ChatGPT can generate decent clues

 ## Expectations